Royal Institute of British Architects: Lack of representation

 The RIBA has been criticised by architects outside southeast England as a London-centric organisation which does not reach out to all members in the United Kingdom and beyond.
-The organisation has also been accused of institutional racism, of having a "deep, systemic disengagement from the membership", and of lacking transparency.
+The organisation has also been accused of institutional racism, of having a "deep, systemic disengagement from the membership", of lacking transparency, and being "increasingly irrelevant" to architects.

 In March 2022, young architects began a campaign to get the next RIBA president to move beyond "empty slogans and self-serving initiatives" and shake up an institute seen as "out of touch" with the wider profession.
-The campaign included members of a grassroots organisation, the Future Architects Front (FAF), and the institute’s Future Architects Steering Group; their preferred candidate, Muyiwa Oki, was named on 6 May 2022.
+The campaign included members of a grassroots organisation, the Future Architects Front (FAF), and the institute's Future Architects Steering Group; their preferred candidate, Muyiwa Oki, was named on 6 May 2022.
 Days later, the RIBA announced a restriction on new members participating in the elections (starting on 28 June 2022), a rule change described by the FAF as "an outrageous lack of transparency" and "exclusionary tactics".
+Nonetheless, in August 2022, Oki was elected to be the next RIBA president from September 2023.
+In 2024, the Just Transition group, which had also supported Oki, put forward another 'change' candidate, Funmbi Adeagbo, to succeed Oki as president in September 2025.

 Also in May 2022, a RIBA director, Dian Small, highlighted the lack of diversity at an RIBA awards event, suggesting black architects "were not invited".
 On 26 May 2022, the RIBA's first director of diversity and inclusion, Marsha Ramroop, left after 13 months with the organisation.
 In December 2022, the RIBA decided not to "proceed with the development and sale of an equality, diversity and inclusion (EDI) guidance book for practices, originally planned for 2024".
 The RIBA had commissioned Ramroop to write the book; she said she was "extremely disappointed that RIBA has taken the decision not to go ahead with publishing it."